Intracorneal Ring Segments

 See Table

-The main indication for the Ferrara Ring implant is for the management of progressive keratoconus (ie, with gradual decrease of uncorrected visual acuity [UCVA] and best-corrected visual acuity [BCVA] and progressive corneal steepening).
-The Ferrara Ring implant is also indicated in patients with unsatisfactory BCVA with glasses and intolerance to contact lenses and in post-LASIK corneal ectasia when there is worsening of the condition.
+The main indication for the Ferrara Ring implant is for the management of progressive keratoconus (ie, with a gradual decrease of uncorrected visual acuity [UCVA] and best-corrected visual acuity [BCVA] and progressive corneal steepening).
+The Ferrara Ring implant also is indicated in patients with unsatisfactory BCVA with glasses and intolerance to contact lenses and in post-LASIK corneal ectasia when the condition worsens.

 Relevant Anatomy